SBA Loans: How To Apply & What You Need To Know

 Obtaining an SBA loan might be a challenge for some business owners.
 Most lenders require an outstanding credit score, sterling financials, and an established business.

-Furthermore, the process takes a long time.
+Furthermore, the process is time-consuming.
 You’re applying for a loan to solve a business need or take advantage of a new opportunity.
 Some issues and opportunities are more urgent than others, so you must determine if your business can handle the lengthy approval and funding times.

 Can I get an SBA Loan with bad credit?

 No, unfortunately, SBA loans are only available to small business owners with good to excellent credit.
-You could consider a bad credit business loan if you need financing help.
+You may want to consider a bad credit business loan if you need financial assistance.

 While the interest rate is higher on bad credit loans, it could provide the necessary funds to maintain or grow your business.
 You could use this type of financing as a bridge loan while you build your credit to qualify for an SBA loan.
 There are still many options available to you, even if you have poor credit.